Yousf167/Obsidian_notes/College/Y2S2/OR/OR.md

 #### Step 2: Adjust Quantities to given ranges
 * Q1 is in range. it will remain the same
 * Q2 is smaller than the minimum in the range. it will change to 2500
-* Q3 is smaller than the minimum in the range. is will change to 4000
+* Q3 is smaller than the minimum in the range. it will change to 4000
 #### Step 3: Calculate TC for each model
 * TC1 = 12043.81$
 * TC2 = 10041$